-But each one is designed to serve different purposes in the kitchen and choosing what’s right for your lifestyle will mainly boil down to your food preferences, and how complex your recipes tend to be!
+But each one is designed to serve different purposes in the kitchen and choosing what’s right for your cooking habits will mainly boil down to your food preferences, and how complex your recipes tend to be.

 In an ideal world, a well-equipped kitchen will have both appliances on hand and, as both machines excel at different tasks, we think it’s well worth the investment.